Installation view, 2023 James and Audrey Foster Prize, the Institute of Contemporary Art/Boston, 2023-24. Photo by Mel Taing.

-The 2023 James and Audrey Foster Prize exhibition presents the work of Cicely Carew (b.
-1982 in Los Angeles), Venetia Dale (b.
-1981 in Winfield, IL), and Yu-Wen Wu (b. in Taipei, Taiwan).
-Encompassing a wide range of media, from sculpture and installation to time-based media and works on paper, the exhibited projects demonstrate how these cross-generational Boston-area artists each uniquely engage with the theme of states of change, whether through personal experiences, the passage of time, or in the very nature of materials undergoing transformation in the making of an artwork.
+The 2023 James and Audrey Foster Prize presents the work of Cicely Carew (b. in Los Angeles), Venetia Dale (b. in Winfield, IL), and Yu-Wen Wu (b. in Taipei, Taiwan).
+Encompassing a wide range of media, from sculpture and installation to time-based media and works on paper, the exhibited projects demonstrate how these Boston-area artists each uniquely engage with the theme of states of change, whether through personal experiences, the passage of time, or in the very nature of materials undergoing transformation in the making of an artwork.

 First established in 1999, James and Audrey Foster endowed the prize (formerly the ICA Artist Prize) and exhibition to nurture and recognize exceptional Boston-area artists.